brucestull/Django-REST-Tutorial/notes/change_remote_repository.md

         PS C:\Users\Bruce\Programming\DjangoStarter>
         ```

-1. Add connection of our local repository to the remote repository we created above (we are using the standard 'origin' name for remote repository):
+1. Add connection of our local repository to the remote repository (https://github.com/brucestull/new-user-repo) we created above.
+We are using the standard 'origin' name for remote repository:
     ```
     git remote add origin https://github.com/brucestull/new-user-repo
     ```